-FY 2022 Updates Marion County Sheriff's Office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
+Washington County Sheriff's office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.